Valle de Puértolas - Puyarruego

 Castellano

-Like I've told already in the introduction our sampling effort in 2004 wasn't very impressive.
+Like I've told already in the introduction our sampling effort wasn't very impressive.
 I didn't use any special extraction method and I didn't use bait.
-All I did was trying to catch as many beetles as possible during an hour or so on 9 different days.
+All I did was trying to catch as many beetles as possible during an hour or so on different days.

 Following keys were used for the identification of the beetles: